 Just five years ago all of this was a pipedream for TV ads, but it’s already shaping the future of how advertisers approach CTV.
 And it’s not just brands that benefit by getting better marketing metrics and optimization insights—the viewer wins too.
 By utilizing a cross-device approach and optimizing their ads, brands can pinpoint and remove roadblocks in the user experience—resulting in a smoother, easier process for their future customers.

-Brands have been forced to get comfortable with a world of last-touch attribution, but today there’s a new innovative leap happening: the rise of the multi-touch attribution model.
-The difference between last-touch and multi-touch models is simple but critical:
+Brands have been forced to get comfortable with a world of last-touch attribution, but today there’s a new innovative leap happening: the rise of the cross-device attribution model.
+The difference between last-touch and cross-device models is simple but critical:

 Last-touch attribution: Gives full credit to the last marketing touchpoint the user engaged with before converting.
 For example, a viewer can see a TV ad, then visit the product page, then read Amazon reviews before buying.
 In this instance, the Amazon page would get the credit as the last touch point—ignoring the previous interactions on the buyer’s journey that got them to that point.

-While multi-touch attribution gives a more holistic and comprehensive view of the customer journey, last-touch is still more prevalent—forcing brands to abandon all the opportunities that multi-touch offers.
-But as more industry leaders continue calling for the need for the multi-touch model, many leading brands are starting to take up the cause – getting ahead of the competition while also paving the way for other brands.
+While cross-device attribution gives a more holistic and comprehensive view of the customer journey, last-touch is still more prevalent—forcing brands to abandon all the opportunities that cross-device offers.
+But as more industry leaders continue calling for the need for the cross-device model, many leading brands are starting to take up the cause – getting ahead of the competition while also paving the way for other brands.

 The Future of CTV Strategies, Today